Agribusiness Entrepreneurship - Minor

 The Agribusiness Entrepreneurship Minor is for students who are interested in starting their own business; working in an existing family-owned business; working for an entrepreneur; pursuing employment with a bank or financial institution; or wanting a working knowledge of business development practices and strategies.

 Students will choose to develop a business plan for their own professional career pursuit, or to evaluate a business from an investor’s or consultant’s perspective in the coursework included in this minor.
-Your business venture and business settings will be selected, and mutually agreed on, between the instructor and the student.
-The options for your business are wide and varied, and your business can be located in either a rural or metropolitan setting.
+The instructor and student will mutually agree on a business venture and business settings selected.
+The options for students' businesses are wide and varied, with locations in either a rural or metropolitan setting

 A critical ingredient in the Agribusiness Entrepreneurship Minor is learning to establish and develop a large network with successful entrepreneurs and other professionals.
 This minor offers ample opportunities for you to learn how to develop networking strategies in the classroom and in social settings.